- Duration: 1 Day

 Temple of Hatshepsut

 Makadi Bay Excursion will take you into Queen Hatshepsut Temple, which was erected in 1479 BC for the creator deity Amun and to celebrate Hatshepsut’s magnificent legacy.
-The temple’s design is inspired by Egypt’s the New Kingdom Classical Architecture.
+The temple’s design is inspired by Egypt’s New Kingdom Classical Architecture.

 You will then have lunch before proceeding to: